-The Commission shall keep under constant review the development of rights information sources and shall, at the latest one year after the entry into force of this Directive, and at annual intervals thereafter, submit a report concerning the possible inclusion in the scope of application of this particular stand alone photographs and other images.
+The Commission shall keep under constant review the development of rights information sources and shall, at the latest one year after [transposition date], and at annual intervals thereafter, submit a report concerning the possible inclusion in the scope of application of this Directive of publishers and of works or other protected subject matter not currently included in such scope, and in particular stand alone photographs and other images.

-Directive of works or other protected subject matter not currently included in such scope, and in the Council and the Economic and Social Committee, a report on the application of this Directive, in the light of the development of digital libraries.
+By [one year after transposition date], the Commission shall submit to the European Parliament, the Council and the Economic and Social Committee, a report on the application of this Directive, in the light of the development of digital libraries.